Wolfofcryptos/BlockChain_Ticketing/READ_SPIKE_REPORT.md

 * It has a generic structure.
 * As all the new cryptocurrencies are based on Ether there growth and fall also depends on Ether as the value of ether is tied to Ethereum, so if in future some other blockchain replaces Ethereum the value of Ether nad the subsequent cryptocurrencies will also fall.

+## R3 Corda

+### Pros
+* It gives immutable ledger entries making it easier to do analysis of the data.
+* No account system makes it easier to run parallel transactions.
+* Transactional ordering becomes trivial.

+### Cons
+* Representing numeric amounts using immutable entries is unnatural.
+That means to consume a part of amount the user would have to make two transactions one to the person and the second to himself for the remaining amount.
+* Needs a wallet system to maintain the balance of the user that needs to be created over the ledger as you can read users balance directly out of the system.
+* Though the transaction can be made in parallel but they are very difficult to be made in parallel because of the strict ordering system.

+## Ripple

+### Pros
+* Compared to traditional bank services, ripple transactions are secure and anonymous.
+* Is being invested in by big companies like Google Ventures and Standard Chartered bank

+### Cons
+* It owns 70% of the coin currency that means the user do not have the full access of the ripple network.
+* Cоѕt оf XRP on thе network will NOT bе given to anyone.
+It wіll dіѕарреаr instead, so the rіррlе’ѕ соіn іѕ оnlу gеttіng fеwеr.
+Nonetheless, thе time thе соіn to bе uѕеd uр is said tо bе hundrеdѕ оf уеаrѕ lаtеr.

 ## Recommendation